BrentDT/ViviFire/README.md

 interested in how a language is created, join us and help make it great!

 The source code for ViviFire is released under the MIT license.
-The documentation is released under Creative Commons CC0, public domain.
+The documentation is released under Creative Commons CC0 (public domain).

 To learn more about the language, [visit the home page](http://vivifire.com).